Take the Easy Path to Forex Trading

 Drawbacks and Criticisms

-Despite the obvious benefits we have identified, simulated forex trading, it is not without its criticisms and drawbacks.
+Despite the obvious benefits we have identified, simulated Forex trading, it is not without its criticisms and drawbacks.

 The lack of emotional involvement in a simulated environment can be a drawback and may: